drankinatty/gtkwrite/README.md

 The editor has a full menubar and toolbar that can be shown/hidden and set to display icons, text or both as desired.
 The editor provides robust find/replace dialog functionality with forward/reverse whole-document, from cursor and selection-limited search ability with configurable case sensitive/insensitive searches and the ability to limit selection/replacement to whole words.
 Search and replace terms are remembered between searches. (planned REGEX search/replace remains to be implemented)

 Configurable indent/unindent with align to softtab settings with auto-indent for code layout and smart_backspace (unindent in leading whitespace).
 Selected sections of code can be commented/uncommented based on the string set in Preferences->Editing->Single-line comment. (autorecognition of file type remains to be implemented).
 The editor also provides case-conversion, lower-to-upper, upper-to-lower, and title-case.
 Join lines will join any number of selected lines replacing all intervening whitespace with a single space.

+When compiled with GtkSourceView, syntax highlighting, syntax languange selection and selectable syntax style (color schemes) are enabled in the Tools menu.

 An active window title displays file/save status along with the current filename.
 A status bar tracks the `line:col INS/OVR` state as well as displaying various operational messages.
 Print capabilities used the native print dialog making print/print to .pdf, etc. available. (print-preview and adding page setting to preferences dialog is still in work, the defaults are fine for most print needs)